Protein:

 - Sprinkle with additional rub.

-- Heat your smoker to 300 degrees, and cook the tenderloin until the internal temp of the pork is about 145 degrees.
-This typically takes 1-2 hours, but always go by the temp of the meat, not time.
+- Heat your smoker to 250 degrees and cook the tenderloin over indirect heat until the internal temp of the pork is about 140 degrees.
+This typically takes about an hour, but always go by the temp of the meat, not time.

 - Remove the pork to a cutting board and let rest for about 5 minutes before slicing and serving.